 And while this whole guide is centered around trying to make it so that your doggo can be there on your special day, we know that it isn’t always possible.
 But fear not!
 There are ways to include your pup if they aren’t able to physically be there.
-You can include your doggo in your vows or bring an image of them to include in your portraits like this couple did!
+You can include your doggo in your vows or bring an image of them to include in your couples portraits!

 You can also add your pupper into your details with a custom cake topper or on your elopement invitations!
 And if you aren’t able to do that, maybe you can Facetime a family member or friend during your elopement and have them put your dog on the phone!

 There are a ton of beautiful places to stay in Washington that will allow your furry best friend.
 Just always make sure that you respect the rental that you’re staying at.
 Clean up after your dog always!

 Romantic Getaway Near Snoqualmie Pass

 Dog-Friendly Wood Cabin on Orcas Island

 Modern Tudor Style Home near Lake Cushman